plaid/plaid-node/README.md

 // resetLogin(String, Function)
 // Sandbox-only endpoint to trigger an `ITEM_LOGIN_REQUIRED` error plaidClient.resetLogin(access_token, cb);
 // Sandbox-only endpoint to trigger a webhook for an Item plaidClient.sandboxItemFireWebhook(access_token, webhook_code, cb);
 // Sandbox-only endpoint to set the verfication_status for an Item plaidClient.sandboxItemSetVerificationStatus(access_token, account_id, verification_status, cb);
 // Sandbox-only endpoint to create a `public_token`.
 Useful for writing integration tests without running Link. plaidClient.sandboxPublicTokenCreate(institution_id, initial_products, options, cb);
 ```

-**All parameters are required if using callbacks.
-If the options parameter is omitted, the function call will fail.
-You can pass options as {} or null to omit them.**
+**All parameters except `options` are required.
+If the options parameter is omitted, the last argument to the function
+will be interpreted as the callback.**

 ## Callbacks